BIF PhD Fellowships 2027 for International Junior Scientists in Germany

 • Summary of Final Experimental Thesis

-• List of applicant’s publications
+• List of the applicant’s publications

 • Scans of academic qualifications and certificates